bombkiml/beech-api/README.md

 // Specific of your slow down
 const specificSlow1 = slowDown({
-  expiration: 500, // Slow down 5 milliseconds
+  expiration: 500, // Slow down 5 milliseconds, Should 0 to disabled
   // more...
 });